ZDON-Official/UltimateTicTacToe/README.md

 ------------------
 This project requires the installation of pygame to run.
 To install pygame, use the command below in the terminal.
 > python -m pip install pygame

+Once pygame is installled, run the main file to start the game.